Study in Dublin

 If available places to study in Dublin remain unfilled, students who do not meet the English language requirements will be considered.
 BDIC will rank these students on the basis of their GPA and English language ability as measured in the IELTS examination or other recognised English language tests and may consider a combination of results where students have sat more than one examination.
 Where students do not fully meet the English language requirements outlined above, other options may be considered.
 These may include internal assessments and a Pre-Sessional English langauge programme at the UCD Applied Language Centre.

 All applications should be made through the UCD online applications system, which will be open for BDIC stage 3 students on November 28, 2016.
 The application deadline is 17:00 on Friday, March 16, 2018.

 Please choose from the list below according to your current programme of study.
 Finance students may choose Finance or Economics programmes:

 As students of UCD, you do not need to set up a new account.
 Select the option to use an existing account and use your UCD student number as the username.
 Your password will be the same as you currently use to access UCD systems.
 Once you have logged in, your personal details and course choice should be automatically populated.
 Once you have checked all details, scroll down to the bottom of the page and click the green submit button.
 Your application should now be uploaded to the UCD system and you should receive an email in your UCD account to confirm this.

-A decision on your application will be made after the beginning of semester two of the 2016/17 academic year.
+A decision on your application will be made after the deadline listed above.
 This is because part of the assessment will be based on the results of examinations taken in semester one.

-The figures below reflect the number of places available in the 2017/18 academic year.
+The following number of places are available in the 2018/19 academic year.

 |Internet of Things||Electrical and Electronic Engineering||15|